Scrivener07/BGS-Handbook/docs/wiki/fo4/interface/guides/menu/restore/index.md

 ### Organizing the library objects.
+Organizing the library objects and layers is not critical to the functionality of the menu, but you will be happier for it.
+Consider this optional suggestions.
-- Optionally: Rename each layer to match the stage instance name.
+- Rename each layer to match the stage instance name.
 - - If the layer holds a `Shape`, name the layer "Shape" or "Foo Shape".
 - - If the layer holds a `Graphic` name it "Graphic" or "Foo Graphic".
 - - Lock every layer you are not actively editing to avoid wild or dirty edits.
 Relock the layer when done editing.